 Park City Mountain Resort is actually two ski resorts in one, formed when Park City and the Canyons Resort merged back in 2015.
 This means there are two major base areas.
 While the sides are connected by both trails and lifts, traversing from one side to the other takes quite a bit of time.
 This is particularly true if you aren’t a more advanced skier.

 My advice is to pick a base area and plan to ski mostly on that side for the day.
 Thanks to the advice of my friend Summer of The Points Guy (a.k.a.
-MommyPoints), I learned before our trip that the Canyons side has a lot of very challenging intermediate blue terrain that might be too much for my 10 year old daughter on the days she skied with us.
+MommyPoints), I learned before our trip that the Canyons side has a lot of very challenging intermediate blue terrain that might be too much for my daughter on the days she skied with us.
 Ok, ok… I might have been intimidated a bit myself too.

-Thanks to this inside intel, we opted for the Park City side.
+Because of this inside intel, we opted for the Park City side.
 It turns out we definitely made the right choice for our family, as this side has more green and easier blue terrain.
 Wide green slopes like Claimjumper allowed my daughter to gain confidence.
 We were then able to move to some easier blues like Muckers and Treasure Hollow.

 I personally found plenty of challenge on other harder blues on the Park City side on the day she was in ski school, particularly King Con and Single Jack.
 Utah blues are definitely more difficult than some of the easier Tahoe black diamonds!
 And my expert black diamond skiing husband found more than enough powder and major challenges too.
 In short, everyone in the family was very happy.